cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-15/241015_Skeuomorphism.md

 ## Metaphors
 In the 1980 and 1990s, metaphors were being discussed in Human Computer Interaction as a way of democratizing computers by using words everyone knew, mainly in business environments; Desktop, Folder, File, Trash Bin, ...
 A reason for that was that computers were initially work equipment, but at the same time these were also words everyone already got the concept of.

 Metaphors also benefit from mimeticism, as lots of icons and layouts mimic their real life counterparts.
-The icons designed for the Xerox Alto give a really bold business setting through its UI, with cabinet files, mail baskets, folders, ...
+The icons designed for the Xerox Alto give a really bold business setting through its UI, with cabinet files, mail baskets, folders, ... because computers were business machines.

 ![](../../../C_DATA/IMAGES/XeroxAlto_Icons.jpg)